 I remember encouraging a VP to ask the organization in our social platform for help with a sticky company-wide problem.
 As simple as it was, it wasn’t easy for him to do (the top of the food chain admitting he didn’t have the answers and humbly asking people for help).
 Yet the result was undeniable; People opened up, shared, presented new ideas, asked secondary questions, and even unearthed the root cause.
 It was a small but fantastic example of what can be; humanity over rigid hierarchy and the power of inclusiveness only found in social organizations.
 It was also the opposite of the typical meeting of only “key” people and similarly it was the anti-email as it was open for all to contribute, continuously, with no pressure, no strings attached.

-That’s powerfully different than the default, that’s business as unusual… and that’s the promise of social.
+That’s powerfully different from the default, that’s business as unusual… and that’s the promise of social.